OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

 ## Overview

 The Prebid Addressability Framework enhances ad slots selling by instantiating an audit trail.
 This audit trail requires the following elements, that Publishers must implement:
-* a Seed, identifying an bid request for an ad slot for a given user
+* a Seed, identifying a bid request for an ad slot for a given user
 * Transmission Requests, identifying the Seed and the requester at each step of the bidding workflow
 * Transmission Responses, as answers to Transmission Requests
 * an Audit Log, identifying which entities have been involved in the display of an ad